k0mp1ex/where-are-you/README.md

 - Can I uninstall it mid playthrough?
 - It's not recomended, but you can.
 If you wish to proceed what I would do:
-  - 1) Reset stored data (MCM > Where Are You? > System > Reset data).
-  - 2) Disable the mod (MCM > Where Are You? > System > Mod enabled)
+  - 1) Disable the mod (MCM > Where Are You? > System > Mod enabled)
-  - 3) Disable "Keep tracking in the background" too (to avoid store data in background)
+  - 2) Disable "Keep tracking in the background" too (to avoid store data in background)
-  - 4) Make a new save
+  - 3) Make a new save
-  - 5) Disable the kxWhereAreYou.esp
+  - 4) Disable the kxWhereAreYou.esp
-  - 6) Make a new save
+  - 5) Make a new save
-  - 7) Clean the new save on [Resaver](https://www.nexusmods.com/skyrimspecialedition/mods/5031)
+  - 6) Clean the new save on [Resaver](https://www.nexusmods.com/skyrimspecialedition/mods/5031)
-  - 8) Load the cleaned save
+  - 7) Load the cleaned save

 ---